ymichael/everdell/README.md

 - [Base game](https://boardgamegeek.com/boardgame/199792/everdell)
 - [Pearlbrook Expansion](https://boardgamegeek.com/boardgame/259996/everdell-pearlbrook)
+- In progress: Newleaf
+- In progress: Bellfaire Locations & Events

 We designed this application with expansions in mind so it should be possible to add support for even more official expansions.